felixheck/hapi-auth-keycloak/README.md

 - `clientId {string}` – The identifier of the Keycloak client/application.<br/>
 Required.
 Example: `foobar`<br/>

-- `live {boolean}` – Whether the token should be validated live to get the most accurate result.
-Enabling this option decelerates the process marginally, if no `secret` is provided. <br/>
-Optional.
-Default: `false`.

 - `secret {string}` – The related secret of the Keycloak client/application.<br/>
-Defining this option enables the traditional method described in the OAuth2 specification.
-This option is just effective if `live` is enabled.
-Both in combination performs a [introspect][introspect] request.<br/>
+Defining this option enables the traditional method described in the OAuth2 specification and performs an [introspect][introspect] request.<br/>
 Optional.
 Example: `1234-bar-4321-foo`<br/>

 - `publicKey {string}` – The related public key of the Keycloak client/application.<br/>
 Defining this option enables the offline and non-live validation.
-The public key has to be in [PEM][pem] or [JWK][jwk] format.
+The public key has to be in [PEM][pem] or [JWK][jwk] format.<br/>
-This option is just effective if `live` is disabled.<br/>
 Optional.

+- `entitlement {boolean=true}` – The token should be validated with the entitlement API to enable fine-grained authorization.
+Enabling this option decelerates the process marginally.
+Mind that `false` is an invalid value.<br/>
+Optional.
+Default: `undefined`.

 - `minTimeBetweenJwksRequests {number}` – The minimum time between JWKS requests in seconds.<br/>
-This is relevant for online/non-live strategies retrieving JWKS from the Keycloak server.<br/>
+This is relevant for the online/non-live strategy retrieving JWKS from the Keycloak server.<br/>
 The value have to be a positive integer.<br/>
 Optional.
 Default: `0`.